 How long does it take for PrEP to be effective?

-I was chatting to a guy on Grindr and he said it's safe to fuck him without a condom because he's on prep.
+I was chatting to a guy on Grindr and he said it's safe to have sex without a condom because he's on PrEP.
 Is it really safe?

 It's great that he's taking action to reduce his risk of getting HIV by using PrEP, but him being on PrEP is not a 100% guarantee that he hasn't got HIV.
 He may, for example, have stopped taking it for a period of time and unknowingly acquired HIV.
 So you're still at risk unless you're taking action to protect yourself either by using condoms or taking PrEP yourself.
 Keep in mind that PrEP doesn't protect against other STIs like syphilis, gonorrhoea or Hep C, and you won't always know if someone has another STI because they can have no symptoms.
 Using condoms is the best option for protecting against both HIV and other STIs, but if you struggle with condoms then PrEP at least will provide protection from HIV.